ray-project/enhancements/reps/2022-04-07-serialization.md

 | In-band data | a |
 | Out of band data list | [d] |

 When we get this buffer in another language, we'll firstly check whether a serializer for "ClassWithOOB" is registered.
 If not, an serialization exception will be thrown.
-Else, we put in-band and out-of-band data to the `deseriaze` method of that serializer, get the result and continue processing.
+Else, we put in-band and out-of-band data to the `deserialize` method of that serializer, get the result and continue processing.

 ### Work Items